You have so many choices for free writing software

 Do you want the best novel writing software that can help you work on individual chapters and scenes?

-Here are six choices for open source free book writing software and apps for you that are specifically designed for writing a book.
+Here are seven choices for open source free book writing software and apps for you that are specifically designed for writing a book.

 7 Free apps for bloggers and content writers

-If you are a blogger or content writer, you need to work with ideas, keywords, data, headlines and images.
+Are you are a content writer or blogger?
+You need to work with ideas, keywords, data, headlines and images all day long.

-You also need to stay one step ahead of your competition and continually work on improving your content and search engine ranking.
+You also need to stay one step ahead of your competition.
+You are continually working on improving your content, search engine optimization (SEO) and SERP rankings.

-Here is a choice of the best free blogging apps for busy content writers and bloggers that can save you hours every day.
+Here is a choice of seven of the best free blogging tools for busy content writers and bloggers.
+All of them will save you hours of work every day.

 Semrush is a premium pro SEO suite of tools for serious bloggers and content marketing writers.